-This article addresses 2018-2019 trends in distributed ledger/Blockchain capital funding, including the legal framework for capital formation using distributed ledger/ Blockchain technology to enable offerings of coins, tokens, and other rights (digital assets) for which limited and varying legal guidance exists.
-Blockchain technology is a chain of blocks of discrete bit-lengths containing information embedded in computer code which, when connected to other blocks, constitutes a trusted distributed ledger technology application.
-Blockchain technology can be molded into technological, financial, social, business, and legal applications through computer code with embedded smart contracts, smart assets, and other features supporting verification, creation, and/or recording of transactions involving private or public parties.
-This note highlights current regulation in the United States for Blockchain-related offerings of digital assets.
+This practice note covers recent market trends in distributed ledger/Blockchain capital funding and regulation.
+It focuses on the legal framework for capital formation using distributed ledger/Blockchain technology to enable offerings of coins, tokens, and other rights (digital assets) and developments over the past few years.
+Blockchain technology is a chain of blocks of discrete bit-lengths containing information embedded in computer code, which when connected to other blocks, constitutes a trusted distributed ledger technology application.
+Blockchain technology can be utilized for technological, financial, social, business, and legal applications through computer code with embedded smart contracts, smart assets, and other features supporting verification, creation, or recording of transactions involving private and/or public parties.
+This note highlights the state of current regulation in the United States for Blockchain-related offerings of digital assets.